ananyarajwansh/smart-document-scanner/README.md

-# 📄 Smart Document Scanner
+# Smart Document Scanner

-A Computer Vision project that detects a document from an image and converts it into a clean, flat, scanned version using OpenCV.
+This project is a simple implementation of a document scanner using Computer Vision techniques.
+The goal is to take an image of a document and convert it into a clean, flat, scanned version.

 ---

-#Overview

-This project simulates a real-world document scanner (like CamScanner or Adobe Scan).
-It takes an input image, detects the document boundaries, corrects perspective distortion, and produces a clean, readable output.
+## What the project does

+The program reads an input image, detects the boundaries of the document, and then corrects the perspective so that the document looks like it was scanned from the top.
+The final output is saved as an image.

 ---

-#Features

-* Automatic document detection
-* Perspective transformation (removes tilt)
-* Clean scanned output
-* Works on real-world images

----

-#Tech Stack
+## Tools and Libraries Used

 * Python
 * OpenCV